Budapestby VisitCity Guides

 Borkonyha's 200+ Hungarian wine selection transforms dining into educational wine journeys

-Salt represents the cutting edge of sustainable fine dining in Budapest, earning both a Michelin star and a Green Star for its commitment to environmental responsibility.
-Located within Hotel Rum, this sophisticated restaurant focuses on forgotten wild ingredients and traditional peasant foods from the Hungarian countryside.
+Salt has both a Michelin star and a Green Star for being environmentally friendly.
+It's in Hotel Rum.
+This place focuses on wild ingredients and old peasant foods from the Hungarian countryside.

 Chef in white coat selecting fresh herbs and edible flowers from restaurant garden